Preparing for your expedition is essential to have a safe, successful and enjoyable time (and also pass!).

 Getting your meals together is a skill.
 Check the photos below to see what not to do and how to cook properly at camp.

-This video is about what food to take on a canoe trip (we offer canoeing for dofe at RGS).
+The video below is about what food to take on a canoe trip (we offer canoeing for dofe at RGS).
 It’s a Canadian movie, so some brands are obscure to us in the UK but the presentation of what food to take outdoor camping is still spot on.

 Choosing the right BOOTS and SOCKS to avoid blisters: